sproogen/modern-resume-theme/README.md

 *Thank you for checking out my resume theme / template.
 If you have any feedback or suggestions for things I can add please let me know by either by raising an [issue](https://github.com/sproogen/modern-resume-theme/issues/new/choose) or feel free to send me an email to [sprog31@gmail.com](mailto:sprog31@gmail.com), I'm always happy to help.*

-*I always enjoy seeing how people are using my creatings and if you would like to say thanks feel free to [buy me a coffee (buymeacoffee.com/vJ6HfLu)](https://buymeacoff.ee/vJ6HfLu).*
+*I always enjoy seeing how people are using my creations and if you would like to say thanks feel free to [buy me a coffee (buymeacoffee.com/vJ6HfLu)](https://buymeacoff.ee/vJ6HfLu).*

 *If you would like to see how I am using this then you can view my resume [here (jameswgrant.co.uk)](http://www.jameswgrant.co.uk/) and find the code [here (sproogen/jameswgrant)](https://github.com/sproogen/jameswgrant), hopefully this might help you.*